 Once you have the basics down, these best practices will help you scale your Slack support program while maintaining quality.

-Slack is significant for visibility but terrible for long-term tracking.
+Slack is great for visibility but terrible for long-term tracking.
 Routing Slack messages into a central inbox ensures:

 Pylon does this seamlessly by syncing Slack with your other support channels in a single view.